Marine and Conservation Careers

 Marine Careers in Aquariums:

-Marine Careers in Aquariums involve a wide range of animal care, conservation and other positions.
-Most positions require training in marine biology, mareine zoology, or a related field, and practical knowledge and hands-on experience.
+There is a variety of different roles and positions in aquariums.
+Ranging from animal care, conservation roles, equipment maintenance, cleaning and alternative positions.
+A large proportion of positions available require training in marine zoology or biology or a related field.
+You will need practical knowledge and hands-on experience.
 Relevant training: The Level 3 Diploma in Marine Zoology.

 Other Aquarium careers:

-Other Aquarium careers include administration staff, such as: Assistant Director, Personnel Director, Finance Director and general office staff, veterinary team, volunteer co-ordinator, fundraising director, gift shop/facilities manager.
+Other Aquarium careers include administrative staff, such as finance director, assistant director and personnel director, general office staff, veterinary team, fundraising director, gift shop/facilities manager and volunteer co-ordinators.